IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 17.1 A person who is not party to this Agreement shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement.
 You hereby acknowledge and agree that this Agreement will not be enforceable against any Group or associated company of Ours, and Your sole recourse and/or any rights or remedies You may have whether in contract, tort or otherwise arising from Our failure to comply with the terms of this Agreement will be against Us alone.

-17.2 Any of Our Group Companies shall have the right to enforce any term of this Agreement and receive any benefit of this Agreement.
+17.2 Any of Our Group Companies, and Our third party providers of any part of the Services if an enforcement right is specifically noted in this Agreement, shall have the right to enforce any term of this Agreement and receive any benefit of this Agreement.

 18 Data Protection

-18.1 We will process Your Personal Data (as defined in the linked document) in accordance with the Customer Data Processing Terms: http://www.iris.co.uk/wp-content/uploads/2019/07/IRIS-Customer-Data-Processing-Terms.pdf
+18.1 You will only provide Personal Data (as defined in the linked document) to Us in accordance with all applicable laws.
+We will process Your Personal Data in accordance with the Customer Data Processing Terms: http://www.iris.co.uk/assets/Terms/IRIS-Customer-Data-Processing-Terms.pdf

 18.2 You have a right at any time to stop Us from contacting You for direct marketing by writing to Us at Our registered office.